 What can President Biden do to uphold asylum rights?

-The IRC urges the Biden administration to rescind the “Asylum Ban” and the June 2024 Executive Action that suspended asylum access at the border.
+The IRC urges the Biden administration to rescind the “Asylum Ban” and the June 2024 Executive Action and its September 30th amendment, which have suspended asylum access at the border.
 These actions further weaken refugee protection standards and send a counterproductive message to other countries hosting people seeking safety that refugees can be turned away at will.

 The U.S. should recommit to its long-held values of providing refuge for people fleeing violence and persecution while expanding safe pathways to protection that can alleviate pressure at the southern border.